itsfuad/LoadBalancer/readme.md

 # Load Balancer

 ## Overview
 This project is a Go-based load balancer designed to distribute incoming HTTP requests to a pool of backend servers based on their current load and health status.
-It uses Redis for storing server state information such as load and health status, allowing for a robust and scalable architecture.
+It uses internal structures for storing server state information such as load and health status, allowing for a robust and scalable architecture.

 ## Features
 - **Dynamic Load Balancing:** Distributes requests to the least loaded server.